 Parent, Subsidiaries and Affiliates:

 Defined by SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities.
+Any invested asset held by a reporting entity which is issued by an affiliated entity, or which includes the obligations of an affiliated entity is an affiliated investment.

 Staff Review Completed by: Jake Stultz—NAIC Staff, November 2022